 Ingress filtering lets frames belonging to a specific VLAN to be forwarded if the port belongs to that VLAN.
-TEG-S2400i or TEG-S2600i has two ingress filtering rule as follows:
+24+2G switch has two ingress filtering rule as follows:

 Ingress Filtering Rule 1: A forward only packet with VID matching this port's configured VID.
 Ingress Filtering Rule 2: Drop Untagged Frame.

 2.5.8.
-Rapid Spanning Tree
+Spanning Tree